Pure extension of the theta divisor over the moduli space of abelian varieties: Log b-line bundles and log adelic line bundles

-This fails without the ``log smooth'' assumption, even in the atomic case.
-A ray in the cone corresponds to some divisor supported on the boundary, but in general this need not be irreducible, and different irreducible components may have different multiplicities in a log adelic divisor. \end{remark}
+\begin{remark} The property that $a \circ b = \id$ might fail without the ``log smooth'' assumption, even in the atomic case.
+Indeed, a ray in the cone corresponds to some divisor supported on the boundary, but in general this need not be irreducible, and different irreducible components may have different multiplicities in a log adelic divisor. \end{remark}

 \begin{remark} Let $X$ be a smooth toric variety with dense open torus $U$.
-We may think of a log adelic divisor on $X$ whose restriction to $U$ vanishes as a special adelic divisor in the sense of Song \cite{song_asymptotic} (see remark~\ref{rem:special}).
+We may think of a log adelic divisor on $X$ whose restriction to $U$ vanishes as a special adelic divisor in the sense of Song \cite{song_asymptotic} (see Remark~\ref{rem:special}).
 Such a special adelic divisor has an associated \emph{skeletal function}.
 This skeletal function is, up to a sign, the associated conical function. \end{remark}